A population-based approach to background discrimination in particle physics: Acknowledgments

 \section{Acknowledgments}

-The author wishes to thank the High Energy Physics Group at the Department of Physics and Astronomy, University College London, for their kind hospitality that created the conditions for this study to be completed.
-Particular gratitude goes to Prof. Jonathan M. Butterworth for his precious comments on this project.
+The author wishes to thank the High Energy Physics Group at the Department of Physics and Astronomy, University College London, and particularly Prof. Jonathan M. Butterworth for his precious comments.
 The author also wishes to thank Prof. Trevor Sweeting at the Department of Statistical Science, University College London, for his feedback, and Dr. Alexandros Beskos at the same department for fruitful discussions.
-Particular gratitude also goes to the Department of Astronomy and Theoretical Physics at Lund University for their kind hospitality when this project was started, and particularly to Prof. Carsten Peterson and to Prof. Leif Lönnblad for their advice and for many fruitful discussions.
+Particular gratitude also goes to the Department of Astronomy and Theoretical Physics at Lund University, especially to Prof. Carsten Peterson and to Prof. Leif Lönnblad for their advice and for fruitful discussions.